Sidebar

 A waiver invalidates the limited rights that are shared with the University under this policy.
 Thus, waivers are only needed if the author wishes to invalidate those rights.
 Waivers are not needed if authors simply do not wish their work to be made available.

-For any additional questions or concerns, please contact Nancy Sims, Copyright Program Librarian ([email protected]).
+For any additional questions or concerns, please contact Nancy Sims, Director of Copyright & Scholarly Communications for the University Libraries ([email protected]), or contact [email protected].